danielharrell/does_music_move/does_music_move.md

 problem.
 On this answer, that is, there is indeed nothing to see, in the space where we see anything move.
-And this is because the space where we see anything move, is the space where the movement belongs to us, rather than to anything we might see outside us.
+And this is because the space where we see anything move, is the space where the motion belongs to us, rather than to anything we might see outside us.
 So there *is* a motion to see, when we are the ones making it.
 Or to put this